AthiraThulasi/JavaLearningJournal/32_ArrayList_BrainTeasers/README.md

-## Concept Review: How Much Do You Remember?
+## ArrayList - Concept Review: How Much Do You Remember?

 ```